SarahWooller/CRUK_datahub_landing_page/vite/read_me.md

 5) Run the http://localhost:5173  using `npm run dev` and navigate to top_bar.html (others to follow)
 6) critically this should give you a directory full of node modules in the vite directory.
-7) If they arent there you'll have to move them.
+7) If they aren't there you'll have to move them.
+8) make sure that in the vite/dist versions of vert_bar and top_bar the
+vite/dist/assets/ are included in the crossorigins href